karimikkonen/sextante-manual/sphinx/source/first_alg.rst

 In all the exercises in this guide, we will be saving results to a temporary file, since there is no need to save them for a later use.
 Feel free to save them to a permament location if you want to.

 Notice that temporary files are deleted once you close QGIS.
-If you create a project with a SEXTANTE output that was saved as a temporary output, QGIS will complain when you try to open back the project later, since that output file will not exist.
+If you create a project with an output that was saved as a temporary output, QGIS will complain when you try to open back the project later, since that output file will not exist.

 Once you have configured the algorithm dialog, press *Run* to run the algorithm.